adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP03CERT1
 Certificate of less than one academic year in Natural Resources And Conservation.
-Cert. less than one academic yr in Natural Resources & Conservation.
+Cert. <1 academic yr in Natural Resources & Conservation.

 CIP03CERT2
 Certificate of at least one but less than two academic years in Natural Resources And Conservation.
-Cert. at least one but less than two academicyrs in Natural Resources & Conservation.
+Cert. >1<2 academicyrs in Natural Resources & Conservation.

 CIP03ASSOC
 Associate degree in Natural Resources And Conservation.